 Zearth from Bokurano: anyone who is chosen as its pilot will die as soon as they've done so once.

 The Imperium Silver Crystal from Sailor Moon: Using its full power is fatally taxing.
 Usagi manages to get around this by borrowing power from her teammates.
-However, she does die from it in the first season finale, but her last act is to hit the Reset Button.
-In the first movie, she also does die from it, but recovers (there is a price paid, though.)
+However, she does die from it in the first season finale of the first anime, but her last act is to hit the Reset Button.
+In the R movie, she also does die from it, but recovers (there is a price paid, though.)

 The anime Black Butler has the Shard of Hope, a piece of the Hope Diamond.